 Lima Walking Tour of Miraflores

-The Lima Walking Tour of Miraflores begins at 3 PM, every day except Sunday from the Tourist Information Center, where you will walk through Miraflores and your guide will point out all of the best bars, restaurants, and shops in this popular district and explore the local history of the area.
+The Lima Walking Tour of Miraflores begins at 2:55 PM, every day from any of the Tourist Information Centers in Miraflores, where you will walk throughits streets and your guide will point out all of the best bars, restaurants, and shops in this popular district and explore the local history of the area.
 One of the most historically significant parts of Miraflores’ history is the role it played in the War of the Pacific.
 It was during the battle of Chorillos and Miraflores that Chilean soldiers took the city of Lima.
 You will learn more about the battle and the historical importance of the war and the other areas of importance in the area throughout the tour.

 Kennedy Park is one of the principal touristic places in Miraflores.
 People come here to relax and to walk around the area that boasts a variety of restaurants, bars, and cafes.
 A curious fact is that the park is also known as “The cat Park” since it is the home of approximately 100 cats, which you can see sleeping around the park.